 - strawberry sparkling water (or regular), enough to top up glass

-- Place strawberries, lime juice, mint leaves and honey in a short drink glass and muddle (basically mash everything to break down get the strawberries and mint to release their juices and flavours) with a wooden spoon.
+- Place strawberries, lime juice, mint leaves and honey (or maple syrup) in a short drink glass and muddle (basically mash everything to break down get the strawberries and mint to release their juices and flavours) with a wooden spoon.
 Note: The more you muddle, the more you'll extract the juices and flavours from the berries and mint.
 It's okay if there are some visible pieces of strawberry left.
 Muddle until you've reached the consistency you like best.

 - Add ice cubes to the glass, filling about halfway, then top up with sparkling water.
 Stir to combine everything.
 Garnish with a strawberry, a lime slice and/or more fresh mint, if desired.
 Serve and enjoy!Note: If you like things sweeter, you can add more honey or maple syrup to taste.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.